mikeobrien/mikeobrien.github.com/_posts/2014-11-7-using-gulp-to-build-and-deploy-dotnet-apps.md

 ### Assembly Info ###

 First thing you will want to do is set the version number in the project assembly info files (And any other info you'd like).
 I personally let TeamCity manage the version and then grab it from an environment variable, but you can do whatever works best for you.
 To do this we'll use the [gulp-dotnet-assembly-info](https://github.com/mikeobrien/gulp-dotnet-assembly-info) gulp plugin (`npm install gulp-dotnet-assembly-info --save`).
+Configure the plugin as follows:

 ```js
 var assemblyInfo = require('gulp-dotnet-assembly-info');